projectdiscovery/nuclei/README.md

-   -u, -target string[]          target URLs/hosts to scan -l, -list string              path to file containing a list of target URLs/hosts to scan (one per line) -eh, -exclude-hosts string[]  hosts to exclude to scan from the input list (ip, cidr, hostname) -resume string                resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips            scan all the IP's associated with dns record -iv, -ip-version string[]     IP version to scan of hostname (4,6) - (default 4)
+   -u, -target string[]          target URLs/hosts to scan -l, -list string              path to file containing a list of target URLs/hosts to scan (one per line) -eh, -exclude-hosts string[]  hosts to exclude to scan from the input list (ip, cidr, hostname) -resume string                resume scan from and save to specified file (clustering will be disabled) -sa, -scan-all-ips            scan all the IP's associated with dns record -iv, -ip-version string[]     IP version to scan of hostname (4,6) - (default 4)